 Periodontitis is an inflammatory disorder that usually occurs secondary to periodontal disease.
-It is characterized by progressive destruction of the periodontium.
+It is characterized by the progressive destruction of the periodontium.
 It is a common disease of the gums and is usually caused by microbial agents present in large accumulations of dental plaque in the oral cavity.

 Periodontitis ranks high among the top threats to dental health today.
 It occurs more commonly in adults above the age of 65, and adults aged 30 years or older usually have some form of periodontal disease.
 It is also more common in men than in women, and smokers have a higher chance of developing periodontal disease.
 Chronic periodontitis can cause tooth loss, bone loss, and weakening of teeth.